Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/options.rst

    Limit lighting to lamps in this
    :doc:`light group </render/blender_render/lighting/lights/lights_in_other_contexts>`.
 Exclusive
-   Uses the :doc:`light group </render/blender_render/lighting/lights/lights_in_other_contexts>` exclusively -
+   Uses the :doc:`light group </render/blender_render/lighting/lights/lights_in_other_contexts>` exclusively.
-   these lamps are excluded from other scene lighting Local
+   These lamps will be excluded from other scene lighting.
+Local
    When linked in, uses local
    :doc:`light group </render/blender_render/lighting/lights/lights_in_other_contexts>` with the same name.